CODR is the expert online dispute resolution system

 About to get married or move in together?
 We’ll walk you through the simple process of creating your own Relationship Property Agreement or pre-nup online.

 Don’t make separating any harder than it needs to be.
-Resolve your relationship property disputes quickly and easily online with CODR and split your assets quickly and fairly.
+Resolve your relationship property disputes and split your assets fairly, quickly and easily – all online with CODR.

 Your dispute can be dealt with confidentially, quickly and expertly.
 We provide online access to experts who assist you to resolve your problem using established methods of dispute resolution.
 Far cheaper than going to court.